-All hands on deck!
 Wood decking serves as solid construction technique in California

 How the wood decking is installed

 With the wood decking system, open web steel joists are spaced on the building floor slab (rather than on the roof in metal decking).
 This process is called tabling.
-Then, sub-purlins are installed between the joist, and oriented strand board sheathing is attached to gutters, creating a section of the roof.
-This section is then lifted while in place and attached to the pre-installed steel girders or beams.
+Sub-purlins are installed between the joist, and oriented strand board sheathing is attached to gutters, creating a section of the roof.
+This section then is lifted while in place and attached to the pre-installed steel girders or beams.
 The subcontractor has a crew “panelizing” the system on the floor and another one nailing the system in place once it is lifted.

-First project nearing completion with another underway in California
+First project nears completion and another underway